 - 1 egg beaten

 - 1 tbsp toasted sesame oil

 - 1 1/2 cups cooked medium-grain white rice

 In a large bowl, add kimchi and chop kimchi into small pieces using kitchen shears.

-Add tuna/salmon, egg, soy sauce, toasted sesame oil, flour, starch, and cooked rice.
+Add tuna/salmon, egg, soy sauce, toasted sesame oil, flour, starch, cooked rice, and mozzarella cheese if using.
 Gently mix to combine.

 In a nonstick pan, pour enough cooking oil to cover the bottom of the pan and heat over medium heat.
 Form 1/4 cup of mixture into a patty, then place it on the pan.
 Fry as many patties as you can fit with about an inch gap between them.
 When the bottom is browned and crispy, flip the patties and gently press them with a flat spatula.
 Cook until browned and crispy.

 These kimchi pancakes are mildly spicy.
 You can make it less spicy by rinsing the kimchi in water before step 1.